m-ret/gexpsoftware/README.md

 # GEXP Software: A redesign
-A redesign of the website https://gexpsoftware.com/ which is a WordPress based website.
+A redesign of the website https://gexpsoftware.com/ which is a WordPress based website, here we are migrating it to Nextjs.

 Welcome to the GEXP Software: A redesign repository!
 This document will provide you with important information about the project and the branching standards that must be followed.